 So, what are the roles of men and women in tango and how different these roles are?

-Men in general are physically taller, stronger, heavier and more dependable than women.
+Men in general are physically taller, heavier, stronger and more dependable than women.
 They also have a psyche different from that of women due to men's hunting nature formed in the millions of years of human evolution through natural selection, such as their need for taking initiatives, subduing, conquering, keeping under control, and protecting their loved ones, etc. Naturally, men assume the masculine role in tango as they do in life.
 The following are the functions of men's role in tango.

 1. Leading the woman.
 For the couple to dance in unison and harmony, their actions must agree.
 For that to happen, only one of them must take the lead and the other must follow.
 In tango, the man leads the woman.
 He does so not by using force, but by showing an intention with his torso of how he wants her to move, which she in his embrace can feel.
 He then matches her response to complete the lead.